WouterVerschuren/S3Portfolio/README.md

 ![Screenshot 2023-06-07 205314](https://github.com/WouterVerschuren/S3Portfolio/assets/74074356/4ac0877b-abcc-4be5-b5a7-1e76eca1930c)

-I also made User stories both for my individual project and group project. for my individual project I only put the user stories in a board to see what I have left to do. but for my group project we also performed scrum on it.
+I also made User stories both for my individual project and group project. for my individual project I only put the user stories in a board to see what I have left to do. but for my group project we also performed scrum on it. this user stories helped me to see what I had left to do and see what I had finished.

 group project user stories: